U.S. top court agrees to hear Samsung-Apple patent fight

 Apple urged the high court not to take the case, saying Samsung’s illegal conduct was clear.
 Samsung consciously decided to copy the iPhone after its debut in 2007, Apple said, and soon after its mobile devices “became iPhone clones.”

-Samsung was supported by other major high-tech firms including Google and Facebook.
+Samsung was supported by other major high-tech firms including Google (GOOGL.O) and Facebook (FB.O).
 The companies filed a friend-of-the-court brief that said the Federal Circuit decision will lead to more design patent lawsuits, which will stifle innovation.

 Samsung has said in court papers that if it wins the case, it expects to be reimbursed the money it has already paid.